WordPress/gutenberg/packages/dataviews/README.md

 -   `type`: the type of the field.
 See "Field types".
 -   `enableSorting`: whether the data can be sorted by the given field.
 True by default.
 -   `enableHiding`: whether the field can be hidden.
 True by default.
+-   `enableGlobalSearch`: whether the field is searchable.
+False by default.
 -   `filterBy`: configuration for the filters.
     -   `operators`: the list of operators supported by the field.
     -   `isPrimary`: whether it is a primary filter.
 A primary filter is always visible and is not listed in the "Add filter" component, except for the list layout where it behaves like a secondary filter.